misutesu-desu/MudaRemote/README.md

         "series_snipe_mode": false,
         "series_snipe_delay": 5,
         "series_wishlist": [],
-        "roll_speed": 0.2                           // 💨  Faster roll speed for this preset
+        "roll_speed": 0.2,                           // 💨  Faster roll speed for this preset
+        "kakera_snipe_mode": false,                // 💎 Kakera snipe mode disabled for this preset "kakera_snipe_threshold": 0,               // 💎 Kakera snipe threshold - not used when disabled
+        "kakera_snipe_delay": 2                    // ⏳ Kakera snipe delay - not used when disabled
       }
       // ...
 Add more presets for all your accounts! 🚀🚀🚀 }